Study Abroad Scholars

 In order to be considered for the IAP Scholars scholarship for this application round, an applicant must:

-- Be in the process of applying, or have already applied, to an IAP study abroad program for Summer 2015, Fall 2015 and Academic Year 2015-2016 (UW Global Gateway Programs are not eligible)
+- Be in the process of applying, or have already applied, to an IAP study abroad program for Spring 2016, Winter Break 2015-2016, Calendar Year 2016 or Spring Break 2016 (UW Global Gateway Programs are no eligible)

 - Be a full-time, degree-seeking undergraduate student at UW-Madison

-- Submit completed IAP application materials online by February 15, 2015
+- Submit completed scholarship materials online by October 5, 2015

 To apply, please log into Scholarships@UW through your student center or by going directly to their website: http://scholarships.wisc.edu/Scholarships/.
 You will need to create a profile and answer questions to begin the application.